crescendai/crescendai-web/README.md

-# CrescendAI
+# CrescendAI Web
-Everything related to Web infra.
+CrescendAI is an AI piano tutor.
+This repository hosts everything related to CrescendAI's website.

 ## Running Locally